 High Water Resistance

-When it comes to water resistance, MDF perform exceptionally well.
+When it comes to water resistance, MDF performs exceptionally well.
 In fact, some MDF boards are specifically crafted for bath cabinets and they are exceptionally water-resistant.

 Arguably, MDF boards are cheaper than solid woods.
 With proper maintenance, MDF boards can last as long as some of the solid woods.